 Read the full transcript from Aaron’s September 2020 virtual presentation for GRA’s Third Annual Western Groundwater Congress.
 “SGMA is complicated, groundwater adjudications can be complicated, but we’ve identified four key issues to focus on when determining whether the SGMA process has run its course and it is time to adjudicate.”

-Aaron Ferguson’s expertise in water law is the result of a unique combination of working on high-profile, complex water law issues coupled with previous careers as a water supply analyst and a regulatory affairs specialist.
-He is able to provide a well-rounded vision on the water issues that face his clients.
+Aaron Ferguson’s expertise in water law is the result of a unique combination of working on complex water law issues coupled with previous careers as a water supply analyst and a regulatory affairs specialist.
+He provides a well-rounded vision on the water issues that face his clients.

 Aaron helps clients understand and protect their water rights, maximize the value of their water supplies, and achieve their water supply planning objectives.
 He regularly advises landowners and public agencies with respect to the existence and scope of their water rights and memorializes his findings in water right opinions.
-Currently, he is protecting the surface water and groundwater rights of his clients in administrative and state court proceedings related to the proposed California WaterFix project.
-He is also helping a client navigate the regulatory process required to add a point of diversion, place of use and purpose of use to two water rights.
+Recently, he protected the surface water and groundwater rights of his clients in administrative and state court proceedings related to the proposed California WaterFix project.
+He also helped a client secure the addition of a point of diversion, place of use, and purpose of use to two water rights to provide for use throughout a portion of Sacramento County.

-Aaron combines his knowledge of water law with his experience in water supply planning to assist clients in the development of water supply plans such as Urban Water Management Plans and SB 610 Water Supply Assessments.
-He looks forward to applying these skills helping clients develop and implement Groundwater Sustainability Plans under the Sustainable Groundwater Management Act (SGMA).
-He also provides public agencies advice on Proposition 218 compliance for imposition of water rates.
+Aaron combines his knowledge of water law with his experience in water supply planning to assist clients in the development of water supply plans such as Urban Water Management Plans and Water Supply Assessments.
+He applied these skills to help clients develop Groundwater Sustainability Plans (GSPs) under the Sustainable Groundwater Management Act (SGMA) and continues to assist these clients with the implementation of their GSPs.
+He also provides advice to public agencies on Proposition 218 compliance for imposition of water rates.
 He recently advised a client in the development and adoption of a groundwater management fee pursuant to SGMA.

-Aaron applies his expertise in water rights law to deliver market-based solutions to complex water resources challenges facing his clients, including negotiating and drafting facility capacity agreements and surface water and groundwater transfer agreements.
-He also assists clients in developing creative solutions to regulations proposed by administrative agencies, including his current work crafting alternatives to the California State Water Resources Control Board’s (State Water Board) flow-based approach to maintaining and improving water quality in the Bay-Delta watershed.
-He challenges administrative agency decisions by requesting reconsideration of their determinations and litigates agency decisions in court.
-His current work includes litigation contesting the constitutionality of the California State Water Board’s imposition of a fee to fund a regulatory program.
+Aaron applies his expertise in water rights law to deliver efficient solutions to complex water resources challenges facing his clients, including negotiating and drafting facility capacity agreements and surface water and groundwater transfer agreements.
+He also assists clients in developing creative solutions to regulations proposed by administrative agencies, including his current work crafting alternatives to the California State Water Resources Control Board’s (State Water Board) flow-based approach to maintaining and improving water quality in the Bay-Delta watershed in what is known as the Voluntary Agreement process.
+He helps clients challenge administrative agency decisions through agency appeals and litigates agency decisions in court.
+His current work includes litigation contesting the constitutionality of the State Water Board’s water quality certification fee.

 Outside of his law practice, Aaron enjoys spending time with his family, hiking, and skiing.

-Serve as special counsel to the County of Sacramento and Sacramento County Water Agency (SCWA), City of San Diego, and Carmichael Water District on water rights and resources matters.
+Serve as special counsel to the County of Sacramento, Sacramento County Water Agency (SCWA), City of San Diego, City of Yuba City, and Carmichael Water District on water rights and resources matters.

 Advise San Luis Obispo County Flood Control and Water Conservation District on water rights matters related to petitions for changes to the appropriative rights supporting its Nacimiento River water supply.